About me

 • Compressed LLaMA-3.2-3B to 1.3B and post-trained on 0.05B tokens, outperforming TinyLlama-1.1 pretrained on 10B tokens, demonstrating structured pruning efficiently generates smaller models with far less computational resources

-RL-Pruner: Structured Pruning Using Reinforcement Learning for CNNs (First Author), (Submitted to CVPR 2025) - Preprint, Source Code
+RL-Pruner: Structured Pruning Using Reinforcement Learning for CNNs (First Author), Preprint, Source Code

 Supervisor: Volodymyr Kindratenko RL-Pruner